joedono/House-of-Z/09-the-anguisa-problem/01a-makaria-party.md

 Baelor will make some appearances during the party, puffing out his chest at his latest creations: Honey Hellfire, Pursue Sensation, and Cherry Succulent.
 At some point, he'll overhear a small group of young nobles bad-mouthing the taste of the new wine, calling it "gimmicky", which Baelor will take extreme offense at, possibly instigating a duel.

+## Ibal's Gift to the Party
+Fine clothes commissioned for everyone

+Fran - navy suit with gray pinstripes, paired with a smart bowler with a gray and black plaid ribbon, but the highlight were three small silver cuffs, about the length of a thumb, embossed with miniature war hammers for his beard

+Valmar - woolen dark burgundy coat, hemmed neatly above a silken waistcoat, tails extending to his knees with amble mobility of his own tail.
+A crisp white shirt peaks out at his cuffs and neckline, which is almost obscured behind a satin brown cravat, kept in check with a silver button

+Ardin - creamy, flowing tunic made from a weave that slips through the fingers.
+The neckband and collar are elaborately embroidered with greens and browns of local flora.
+A think woven belt matches to tie the look together at the waist, the ends feathered into a thick fringe

+Theryn - a cloak-like coat, patterned in diamonds, with each point stitched down with a crystal bead, the edges trimmed with silver embroidery.
+The entire thing?
+Bright red and blue - form the checkered pattern.
+And as loud as you might think that, the inside - sunshine yellow with golden threads criss-crossing.

+Ibal - Serviceable dark gray coat and trousers well tailored, matching his cloak and boots

 ## Attendees
 Other noble attendees the players might encounter.